Back in town

 I leave you with some fun facts about the planet Saturn:

--One of five "naked eye" planets known to the ancients.
+General-One of five "naked eye" planets known to the ancients.
 Saturn is named for the Roman god of agriculture, also linked to Kronos, Greek god of time, father of Jupiter and king of the gods.
 (The others are Mercury, Venus, Mars, and Jupiter)

 -Yellowish color; at times the 3rd brightest planet in night sky

--Second largest planet in the solar system, after Jupiter.
+Physical Characteristics-Second largest planet in the solar system, after Jupiter.

 -Equatorial diameter 120,536 kilometers (74,898 miles) at cloud tops